On triple intersections of three families of unit circles: Introduction

 In the general problem, the goal is to show that when there is a larger amount of overlap between the curves, the polynomial $F$ must have a special form, as the ones mentioned above and established in \cite{ER00}, and to establish a subquadratic upper bound on $|Z(F)|$ when this is not the case.
-As mentioned, this indeed has recently been shown in a companion paper \cite{RSS} for the special case where $F(x,y,z)=z-f(x,y)$, for any constant-degree bivariate polynomial $f$, with the same subquadratic bound $O(n^{11/6})$ as the one established in this paper.
-This argument has not yet been worked out for the case of a general trivariate polynomial $F$, except for the general (and weaker\footnote{For example, in the subquadratic bound obtained in \cite{ESz}, the exponent depends on the degree of $F$.}) analysis in \cite{ESz}.
+As mentioned, this indeed has recently been shown in two companion papers, first in \cite{RSS} for the special case where $F(x,y,z)=z-f(x,y)$, for any constant-degree bivariate polynomial $f$, and later in \cite{RSdZ}, for the general trivariate case, with the same subquadratic bound $O(n^{11/6})$, in both cases, as the one established in this paper.
 In our problem, though, this part is not needed, and the argument that the overlap is bounded is an ad-hoc argument that exploits the geometric and algebraic structure of the problem.